 Charlotte Douglas International Airport (CLT) was established in 1935 and opened as Charlotte Municipal Airport before its name was changed to Douglas Municipal Airport, honoring former Mayor Ben Elbert Douglas, Sr. The Airport became known as Charlotte Douglas International Airport in 1982.

-CLT provides service to 142 destinations throughout the world and averages 703 daily departures.
-The 1.8-million square-foot terminal building contains five concourses and 95 gates.
+CLT provides service to more than 150 destinations throughout the world and averages 700 daily departures.
+The 1.8-million square-foot terminal building contains five concourses and 96 gates.
 It has more than quadrupled in size since opening in 1982.
-CLT is 8th nationwide and 25th worldwide in passengers.
-US Airways operates its largest hub at CLT.
-Additionally, general aviation is operated through Wilson Air Center, which serves as the executive terminal to seven Fortune 500 companies.
+CLT is 8th nationwide and 24th worldwide in passengers.
+CLT is the second largest hub for American Airlines, the world's largest airline.
+Additionally, general aviation is operated through Wilson Air Center-CLT, which serves as the executive terminal for four Fortune 500 companies.
 Since 1948, the North Carolina Air National Guard has been based at CLT, home to the Guard's 145th Airlift Wing.

-CLT is also a major employment center, with nearly 20,000 workers on site.
-The majority (6,637) are employed by US Airways, with nearly 8,500 additional workers employed by other airlines, tenants and businesses.
-Charlotte Douglas is also a major contributor to the region's economy, contributing nearly $10 billion in annual total economic impact, according to a report prepared by the UNCC Center for Transportation Policy Studies.
+CLT is also a major employment center, with nearly 18,000 workers on site.
+The majority (more than 10,000) are employed by American Airlines, with nearly 8,000 additional workers employed by other airlines, tenants and businesses.
+Charlotte Douglas is also a major contributor to the region's economy, contributing nearly $12 billion in annual total economic impact, according to a report prepared by the UNCC Center for Transportation Policy Studies.

-- Averages 703 flights each day to 143 destinations worldwide
+- Averages 700 flights each day to more than 150 destinations worldwide

-- Generates more than $12 billion annually to the region's economy
+- Contributes more than $12 billion annually to the region's economy

-- Will house Norfolk Southern's new 200-acre regional intermodal facility expected to generate $9 billion in economic impact throughout the next 20 years
+- Houses Norfolk Southern's 200-acre regional intermodal facility expected to generate $7.6 billion in economic impact throughout the next 20 years

-- The CLT 2015 development program is underway and includes various expansion projects to accommodate current and future passenger growth
+- The Destination CLT development program is underway and includes various expansion projects to accommodate current and future passenger growth

-- Serves more than 1.7 million in an 18-county area of North and South Carolina
+- Serves more than 2.3 million in a 10-county area of North and South Carolina